vincen-github/mlimpl/README.md

 ***1. Deep Learning***

 This folder contains the code related to deep learning experiment.Most of them are implemented by Pytorch or Tensorflow.
 - **1. Gan**
     - Generative Adversarial Networks(Gan) implementation using tensorflow1 and apply it to generate mnist dataset.
 - **2. Cnn**
       - Convolutional Neural Network implemented by  tensorflow1 to recognize digital verification code.
 - **3. ann_by_matlab**
     - A toy artificial neural network implementation using matlab to classify mnist dataset.
     - The contents in this floder are implemented by myself expect the program which is for reading mnist dataset to memory.
 - **High Confidence Predictions for Unrecognizable Images**
     - A simple demo about adversarial examples.
     - Reference: *Anh Nguyen, Jason Yosinski and Jeff Clune.
 Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images.
 In: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 427-436.*
+- **autograd without torch**
+    - A simpy system which to calculate gradient automatically without using torch.
+Each Tensor represents a node in computational graph.The edges built by forward propagation decide the path of derivation.The direction of derivation is from top to bottom.You need to rewrite more operations and elementary functions if u want to build exclusive autograd system belongs to yourself.

 ***2. Traditional Machine Learning***
 - **1. linear_model**
     - Linear Regression